Understanding the Outlook for Your Mesothelioma Diagnosis

 How long do you live with mesothelioma?
 Unfortunately, mesothelioma is an aggressive and incurable form of cancer that, while it can be treated, cannot be eradicated.
 As a result, after diagnosis, life expectancy with mesothelioma is 14 to 22 months.
 The median life expectancy of mesothelioma patients is 15 months, but the specifics of any given situation will play a large role in how long and how comfortably a patient can live with mesothelioma.
 While some advanced cases will result in a life expectancy of just a few months, other patients continue living for years with mesothelioma.

-Your or your loved one’s doctor will be able to provide a prognosis specifically tailored to the circumstances at hand.
-The prognosis will also play a key role in the type of treatment your or your loved one’s doctor recommends.
+Your or your loved one’s doctor will be able to provide a mesothelioma prognosis and life expectancy specifically tailored to the circumstances at hand.
+This will also play a key role in the type of treatment your or your loved one’s doctor recommends.

 Factors That Play a Role in Mesothelioma Prognoses

-As previously mentioned, each individual patient will receive an individualized mesothelioma prognosis.
-There are many factors doctors take into account that go into these prognoses.
+As previously mentioned, each individual patient will receive an individualized mesothelioma prognosis and life expectancy.
+There are many factors doctors take into account that go into these.
+Some of the key factors include:

 - The Stage of the Cancer: While earlier stages of mesothelioma have a better outlook, more advanced states of cancer will lead to a poorer prognosis